 One Day Conferences

-Families, Professionals, and FRIENDS Working TogetherWhat you can expect at a one-day workshop:
+Families, Professionals, and Friends Working TogetherWhat you can expect at a one-day workshop:

-FUN!
+Fun!
 You’ll also find support, information and meet other people dedicated to living successfully with stuttering.

 The workshop format includes presentations, small discussion groups, panel presentations and group activities.
 Children, teens, siblings, parents and speech-language pathologists attend sessions geared specifically toward their individual needs.